KNOW YOUR RISK:

 Ability to do slope safety evaluation in a couple of seconds results in frequent measurements.

-Informs you about entering a slope where you may trigger an avalanche, how close to or how far into risk zone you have come: gives time to plan alternative route.
+Informs you about entering a slope where you may trigger an avalanche, how close to or how far into risk zone you have come: gives impetus to plan an alternative route.

 Backs up even the unpleasant decision to turn around.